blarApp/code-base-agent/README.md

 ### Quick start guide

-To build the graph you have to instantiate the graph manager and constructor.
-The graph manager manages the connection with Neo4j, and the graph constructor process the directory that you input and creates the graph.
+To build the graph, you have to instantiate the graph manager and constructor.
+The graph manager handles the connection with Neo4j, and the graph constructor processes the directory input to create the graph.

 ```python
 from blar_graph.graph_construction.graph_builder import GraphConstructor